 Network hardware options

-Ethernet networks often struggle with modern data center workloads, but emerging NIC technologies are here to help improve network performance.
+Ethernet networks often struggle with modern data center workloads, but emerging network interface card (NIC) technologies are here to help improve network performance.
 Continue Reading

-For performance rivaling Fibre Channel, you can bet on iSCSI or NFS.
+For performance rivaling Fibre Channel, you can bet on iSCSI or Network File System.
 But one protocol has the edge when it comes to ease of configuration in vSphere.
 Continue Reading

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.